 Americans are borrowing more money, but is this good or bad?

 Well, it depends on how you look at it.

-From an economic standpoint, the economy is going strong.
+From an economic standpoint, the economy is rebounding from the pandemic quite nicely.
 Consumer confidence might be high and that could be a reason why households are taking on more debt.

-But from a household standpoint, it could mean that people are financially strapped and needing to make ends meet with credit cards.
+But from a household standpoint, it could mean that people are financially strapped and need to make ends meet with credit cards.

 There are many stories the data can tell, but ultimately you should still do what’s best for you.

 However, there is one thing that everyone should do.

 Reframe Your Debt Mindset

 If you reframe your mindset surrounding your debt, you will do the same things you would whether the economy is strong or weak.